5 Jul 2021

 Riesling Trail (35km)

-Since the late 1800s, the Clare Valley has been a flourishing wine-producing region in South Australia.
-True to the name, you’ll find some of the tastiest Riesling at the cellar doors that line this trail.
-The trail is leisurely, so leave the lycra at home.
+Since the late 1800s, the Clare Valley has been a flourishing wine region in South Australia.
+True to its name, you’ll find some of the tastiest Rieslings at cellar doors that line this trail.
+Used almost exclusively for leisure, be sure to leave the lycra at home.

 Trail: Riesling Trail